MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### App Switcher Toggle

-- Relaunch your current client before turning the “Try the new Teams” toggle ON to ensure that you have latest changes.
+- Relaunch your current client before turning the **Try the new Teams** toggle ON to ensure that you have latest changes.

 - If you’re not seeing the toggle for new Teams, make sure you have the minimum required versions for Mac and Teams:

-  - macOS Big Sur (11) or above (including macOS Monterey (12) and macOS Ventura (13) and
+  - macOS Big Sur (11) or above, including macOS Monterey (12) and macOS Ventura (13) and
   - Microsoft Teams (work or school) version 1.6.00.12303 or higher.

-- After you successfully switched to new Teams, if you can't find the toggle on the top left to switch between new Teams and Microsoft Teams (work or school), you can start the version you want by searching in Launchpad for Teams.
+- After you've successfully switched to new Teams, if you can't find the toggle on the top left to switch between new Teams and Microsoft Teams (work or school), you can start the version you want by searching in Launchpad for Teams.

 :::image type="content" source="media/new-teams-mac-switch-using-launchpad.png" alt-text="switchusing launchpad":::